VyomKapur/digital-invoicing/README.md

 # Plotline Assignment

-Hello Team!
+Hello!
 The following are the credentials to test out the application:

 ## Application link
 https://plotline-assignment-two.vercel.app/#/